×

 Summary

-Lung infections can be severe, often spreading deep into the lungs or travelling to the bloodstream.
+Lung infections can be severe, often spreading deep into the lungs or traveling to the bloodstream.
 It can be dire when damage occurs to other organs due to a disease.
 However, there is no need to worry if you don’t receive prompt medical care, as it can be very lifesaving.
 If a person suspects a lung infection, they should call a doctor.

-2. How severe is a lung infection?
+1. How severe is a lung infection?

 The severity of a lung infection can vary from mild to life-threatening.
 Although most lung infections are treatable and most people recover, these infections are also dangerous.
 In addition, people with weakened immune systems are especially vulnerable to catching colds.

-4. What does the start of a lung infection feel like?
+2. What does the start of a lung infection feel like?

-Fever, sweating and shaking chills.
+Fever, sweating, and shaking chills.
 Shortness of breath.
 Rapid, shallow breathing.
 Sharp or stabbing chest pain worsens when you breathe deeply or cough.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.